qureshinomaan/SplatSim/README.md

 git clone --recursive https://github.com/jwang078/SplatSim.git
 ```

-If you did git clone without the --recursive, you can do this to download all the submodules after the clone: `git submodule update --init --recursive`
+If you accidentally forgot the `--recursive`, run this command to download the files for the `submodules` folder: `git submodule update --init --recursive`

 ### Create conda env